 (3) The Supplier shall be liable for outer packaging provided by the Purchaser, such as crates, boxes, etc., with the due care of a prudent businessman.
 The provisions of the Packaging Ordinance shall remain unaffected.

 (4) Upon conclusion of a contract, the parties shall agree on who, if any, shall bear the freight costs.
 With regard to the transfer of risk, §§ 446; 447 BGB shall apply.

 (5) If goods are delivered on pool materials such as panels, these pool materials shall remain the property of the respective pool holders.
 The Supplier undertakes to send the Purchaser and the respective pool holders a monthly list of the pool materials delivered by the Supplier to the Purchaser separately according to pool holders.
-The customer undertakes - in accordance with the designation of the pool holders given by the supplier and the number of pool materials owned by them - to hold pool materials ready for collection by the respective pool holder in the corresponding quantity and to hand them over to the latter.
-If the customer does not fulfil this obligation or does not fulfil it completely, the provisions in para.
+The customer undertakes - in accordance with the designation of the pool holders given by the supplier and the number of pool materials owned by them - to keep pool materials ready for collection by the respective pool holder in the corresponding quantity and to hand them over to the latter.
+If the customer does not comply with this obligation or does not comply with it in full, the provisions in para.
 2 sentences 2 and 3 shall apply accordingly.

 V. PRICES / PAYMENT